 Dogs who are going to the US just need a simple health certificate from their veterinarian, and a screwworm certificate that must be issued less than 5 days before they travel.
 Cats headed to the US do not need either, unless the airline requires it (and many do).

 Dogs flying to Finland, Norway, Malta, Ireland or the UK will need a tapeworm treatment at least 24 hours before they leave.
 The treatment must be administered by a licensed veterinarian.
 Once the treatment is administered, it is good for 120 hours (5 days), so make sure you schedule your trip to arrive in your destination country in that time frame.
-The cost is $4 to $20 (depending on the weight of the dog) at either VSL in Phnom Penh or Siem Reap Veterinary Clinic and can be administered at the same time the veterinary health certificate is being completed, or immediately before you leave.
+The cost is $4 to $20 (depending on the weight of the dog) and can be administered at the same time the veterinary health certificate is being completed, or immediately before you leave.

 Airlines and airline regulations

-Be sure to check with your airline in advance to make sure they do not have any additional regulations.
-Most require a certain type of carrier (which can be ordered from EAP House of Hounds in Phnom Penh and sent onwards to anywhere in Cambodia).
+Be sure to check with your airline in advance to make sure they do not have any additional regulations regarding carriers, as most will have specific requirements.

 Some airlines also have restrictions on certain breeds of dog or weight limits.
 They will require the crate to be large enough for your pet to stand up without touching the ceiling and to be able to turn around comfortably.
 Others may require additional transit certificates for the transit city.